cnexcale/nextflow-ignite-setup/README.md

         --purge
 ```

 This example uses the `dry-run` command and prints the parametrized bash script call that could be used directly for execution.
-When using `live` command the built script call will be executed.
+When using `from-local` or `from-git` command the built command string will be executed.